top of page

 Erica is an American Speech-Language Hearing Association certified and Delaware licensed therapist.
 She is originally from Milford, Delaware.
 She went to East Stroudsburg University for undergrad, where she received her Bachelor of Science degree in Communication Sciences & Disorders in 2017.
 From there she went to Towson University to receive her Master of Science degree in Speech Language Pathology in May 2020.

 Erica’s previous experience includes treating a variety of disorders and age groups in both the educational and medical settings.
 She interned at The John S. Charlton School in Caesar Rodney School District and Alfred I. duPont Children’s Hospital in Wilmington, Delaware.
-Erica is at Kent County Community School in The Capital School district full time, but is extremely thankful to called CDSLP home on nights and weekends to continue helping others with speech-language difficulties.

 bottom of page